 If you still have questions or concerns about the results of your assignment, please make an appointment to see me and discuss further.
-You must also wait 24 hours after receiving your assignment and grade before contacting me to discuss your results.
-In addition, you must set up an appointment no later than 7 days after receiving your grade if you wish to meet and discuss, or appeal.
+Please wait 24 hours after receiving your assignment and grade before contacting me to discuss your results.
+In addition, try to set up an appointment no later than 7 days after receiving your grade if you wish to meet and discuss, or appeal.